srivaayush/srivaayush/README.md

 ## About

 I am Ayush Srivastava.
 I am a second-year undergraduate student at Madan Mohan Malaviya University of Technology,Gorakhpur.
 I am an aspiring Flutter Developer at [Codebugged AI](https://codebugged.com/), presently working as Exective Member in the [Codechef MMMUT Chapter Team](https://chefmmmutchapter.tech/) and [University Innovation Cell,MMMUT](http://uicmmmut.in/).
-My interests aside from Application Development are Competetive Coding and working on TFLite Models.
+My interests aside from Application Development are Competitive Coding and working on TFLite Models.

 <table>
   <tr>